 Heat exhaustion is one of the most common summer medical emergencies, and Arizona’s hot and dry climate make the state a certified “hot spot” for heat exhaustion.

 What is heat exhaustion, what are its common symptoms, and what can you do to prevent it?
 We’re glad you asked!
-Urgent Care Extra’s team of medical experts has put together this comprehensive, all-in-one resource to help you make sense of this often misunderstood illness.
+Banner Urgent Care’s team of medical experts has put together this comprehensive, all-in-one resource to help you make sense of this often misunderstood illness.

 Heat Exhaustion 101